Industry Standard

 Juba: The Main Gold Trading Hub

-The capital city, Juba, is the center of gold trading activity in South Sudan.
+Juba is the main center of gold trading activity in the country.

 • Jewelry shops